-In accordance with the requirements of the SCT Inst scheme, TIPS operates 24 hours a day, seven days a week and 365 days a year, including on official TARGET2 holidays.
+In accordance with the requirements of the SCT Inst scheme, TIPS operates 24 hours a day, seven days a week and 365 days a year, including on official TARGET holidays.

-Funds made available for the settlement of instant payments are left on TIPS accounts even when TARGET2 is closed so that operations can continue smoothly.
+Funds made available for the settlement of instant payments are left on TIPS accounts when T2 is closed so that operations can continue smoothly.

 TIPS settles instant payments according to the requirements formulated by the European Payments Council (EPC) in the SEPA Instant Credit Transfer (SCT Inst) scheme.

 Thus, an SCT Inst payment should have an end-to-end processing time between scheme participants of ten seconds or less.
 This time begins when the originator’s payment service provider applies a time stamp as soon as it has completed all the necessary checks and blocked the amount to be transferred on the originator’s account.

 When TIPS receives an SCT Inst payment transaction message, the amount to be transferred is blocked on the TIPS account of the participant sending the payment and the message is forwarded to the payment service provider receiving the payment for acceptance.
 This receiving participant sends either a positive or a negative reply.
 If the reply is positive, TIPS will perform settlement; if it is negative, the blocked amount is released again.
 In both cases, the sending participant will be notified about the successful or failed transaction.
 Once the beneficiary’s payment service provider has received confirmation from TIPS, it can make the transferred amount available to the beneficiary.